dparedesh/susy-statistical-interpretation/README.md

 ### How to resubmit failed jobs? <a name="batchResubmit"></a>

+> [!IMPORTANT]
-**This works only for those jobs that were run in `lxplus`**
+> **This works only for those jobs that were run in `lxplus`**

-The file created previosly can be used to resubmit  to batch the failed jobs using option `--resubmit ToSubmit.txt` in the main command line.
+The file created previously can be used to resubmit  to batch the failed jobs using the option `--resubmit ToSubmit.txt` in the main command line.
 Example:

 ```
   python generateCommands.py --fit --doBlind ALL --fitmodel excl --Model Mc16SusyGG2StepWZ --SR Rpc2L0b --Sys None --batch --extra syst:condor,queue:tomorrow --resubmit ToSumit.txt
   ```

-  which will submit only those jobs whose match the name in the file ToSubmit.txt
+  which will submit only those jobs that match the name in the file ToSubmit.txt

-# How to get the yields and systematical tables? *->TO BE UPDATED* <a name="tables"></a>
+# How to get the yields and systematical tables?  <a name="tables"></a>

+> [!CAUTION]
-:exclamation: The README file have not been udpated for this section...
-However you can test if they work.
-They will be updated soon.
-The current recommedation is to use the instructions from HistFitter to generate the tables.-
+> **The README file has not been updated for this section`**... *However, you can test if the commands below work.
+The README will be updated soon.
+The current recommendation is to use the instructions from HistFitter to generate the tables.*

-Assuming you are in `python` dir
+From the `python` directory:

     python generateCommands.py --yields  --fitmodel bkg --Model Mc16SusyGG_Rpv331 --SR Rpv2L --Sys ALL

     python generateCommands.py --SysBreak  --fitmodel bkg --Model Mc16SusyGG_Rpv331 --SR Rpv2L --Sys ALL

-Above two lines will get `yields` table and `systematical breakdown` for `bkg-only fit` aiming at `GG_Rpv331` for `Rpv2L` region with all systematics included.
-All results will be stored in `${HistFitterUser/Table/}` dir or `${HistFitterUser/Sys_BreakDown}` dir.
+The above two lines will get `yields` table and `systematical breakdown` for `bkg-only fit` aiming at `GG_Rpv331` for `Rpv2L` region with all systematics included.
+All results will be stored in `HistFitterUser/Table/` directory or `HistFitterUser/Sys_BreakDown` directory.

 # How to get pull plots? <a name="pull"></a>

-Assume that you are in `ss3l_hf`
+Assume that you are in the `ss3l_hf` directory.

 Use directly the script provided by HistFitter: